 Documented quarterly checks on Iowa State Patrol Communications Tower sites are conducted by members of State Patrol Communications.
 These inspections are documented and can be found on the secure DPS Network.

-Additionally, reports were compiled on all Specialized Assignments within the Iowa State Patrol and that information can be found elsewhere in this document.
+Additionally, reports were compiled on all Specialized Assignments within the Iowa State Patrol, and that information can be found elsewhere in this document.

 Personnel